mehrshad-gh/propDesk-privacy/PRIVACY_POLICY.md

 ## Indemnification

-You agree to indemnify, defend, and hold harmless PropertyDesk, its developers, affiliates, and service providers from and against any claims, liabilities, damages, losses, costs, or expenses (including reasonable attorneys' fees) arising from:
+You agree to indemnify, defend, and hold harmless PropDesk, its developers, affiliates, and service providers from and against any claims, liabilities, damages, losses, costs, or expenses (including reasonable attorneys' fees) arising from:
 - Your use of the Service
 - Your violation of this Privacy Policy or Terms of Service
 - Your violation of any rights of another party